CapitalistLepton/MunchSquad/README.md

 ## Running This Code

-Simply clone the database from [GitHub](https://github.com/CapitalistLepton/MunchSquad) or if you have the zip file, open it and put the files in your AndroidStudioProjects directory.
+Simply clone the code from [GitHub](https://github.com/CapitalistLepton/MunchSquad) or if you have the zip file, open it and put the files in your AndroidStudioProjects directory.